Free Invoice OCR - Scan Invoices and Export to Excel

 - Run through OCR PDF, then Invoice Extractor

 A single-page invoice scanned with a phone and processed through this workflow takes under 3 minutes from paper to spreadsheet-ready data.
 For 5-10 invoices per week, this eliminates hours of manual entry monthly.
+For more on scanning documents without an app, see scan documents to PDF online free.

 Common Invoice Formats That Extract Well